pdobsan/pynauty/README.md

   make tests
 ```

-It is also possible to install into a virtual environment.
+Here is how to create a virtualenv and install `pynauty` into it.

 ```bash
   % make virtenv-create